AlgoMaster Logo

 Before anycast makes sense, it helps to compare it with the other common IP delivery models.

 Unicast is the normal model for most network traffic.
-One destination IP address identifies one reachable endpoint, or one load balancer VIP, at a particular place in the network.
+One destination IP address points to one reachable endpoint, or to one load balancer address, in a specific part of the network.

 When a browser connects to an application server, it usually uses unicast.

 Broadcast sends traffic to every host on the local network segment.
-It is useful for local discovery protocols such as ARP and DHCP, but routers do not forward general broadcast traffic across the internet.
+It is useful for local protocols such as ARP and DHCP.
+Routers do not forward normal broadcast traffic across the public internet.

-Multicast delivers packets to receivers that joined a multicast group.
-It is used in some controlled networks for media distribution, market data, and infrastructure protocols.
-It is not the default way public internet applications reach users.
+Multicast sends packets to receivers that joined a multicast group.
+It is used in some controlled networks for things like media distribution, market data, and infrastructure protocols.
+It is not how most public web applications reach users.

-Anycast is sometimes described as routing to the "nearest" server.
-More precisely, it routes to the best BGP path from that part of the internet.
-That often correlates with low latency, but not always.
+Anycast is often described as routing to the "nearest" server.
+A better way to say it is: anycast routes to the best BGP path from that part of the internet.
+That often means low latency, but not always.

 The important difference is who makes the first routing decision: